 How do I take part?

 Blackhill Bounders Team Manager – Stewy Bell email@example.com

 Once registration is open for the new season we will let you know.
 Registration of Blackhill Bounders is £50 per season which the club covers.
-All you will need to do is contact Stewy Bell with your date of birth, the club will pay your entry for all races, Stewy will then register you via the on-line system.
+All you will need to do is contact Stewy Bell with your date of birth and £3 entry fee that covers you for all of the races.
+Stewy will then register you via the on-line system.
 Collect your race number from the club tent on the day of the race.

 Race order and times